openebs/website/website/src/blogs/2018-05-01-litmus-release-a-chaos-monkey-on-your-kubernetes-stateful-workloads.md

 [What are the storage solutions offered in Kubernetes today?
 Which one will suit my workload](https://twitter.com/rothgar/status/978694465975083009)

-And say, you somehow have made the journey to explore different solutions out there, mostly referring to product documentation and blogs, how can you be sure that the solution will continue to work in your enterprise environment ?
+And say, you somehow have made the journey to explore different solutions out there, mostly referring to product documentation and blogs, how can you be sure that the solution will continue to work in your enterprise environment?

 As enterprises move to DevOps and microservices, more and more of the infrastructure from policy engines through storage and everything in between such as DNS, tracing, logging and more are selected and operated by all in one teams.
 With this control and autonomy comes greater agility — and all too often, _stress_.